 Counseling before marriage presents an opportunity for couples to address potential conflict areas in their relationship.
 It enables couples to prevent petty issues from becoming a crisis and also helps them recognize their expectations from each other in the marriage.

-Marriage counseling before marriage is usually provided by a licensed therapist or in some cases even religious institutes offer pre-marital counseling.
+Premarital counseling is usually provided by a licensed therapist, or in some cases, even religious institutes offer premarital counseling.

-While answering your questions before marriage a pre- marriage counselor will help you to reach an agreement over problematic issues and establish an open and honest communication with each other.
+While answering your questions before marriage, a pre-marriage counselor may help you reach an agreement over problematic issues and establish open and honest communication with each other.

-While your answers give the therapist more insight into you as individuals and as a couple, they also open up communication about issues that will be a part of married life.
+This is because your answers give the therapist more insight into you as individuals and as a couple.
+Plus, they open up communication about issues that will be a part of married life.

 Pre-marriage counseling questions categories

-This category of premarital counseling questions is where the couple examine the emotional strength of their relationship and how compatible they are emotionally.
-Marriages with strong emotional compatibility thrive as the spouses are able to comprehend each others emotional needs.
+This category of premarital counseling questions is where the couple examine the emotional strength of their relationship and how compatible they are on an emotional level.
+Marriages with strong emotional compatibility thrive as the spouses comprehend each other’s emotional needs.

-Pre–marriage questions about communication helps a couple to realize how they would reciprocate to their partners exchange of emotion, desires, and beliefs.
-Furthermore, answering these pre–marital questions aids them in resolving any past, present or future conflicts.
+Pre-marriage questions about communication help a couple realize how they would reciprocate to their partner’s exchange of emotion, desires, and beliefs.
+Furthermore, answering these premarital questions aids them in resolving any past, present or future conflicts.

-Many people compromise their career aspirations for the sake of their marriage, however, it impedes their personal and professional growth.
+Many people compromise their career aspirations for the sake of their marriage.
+However, it impedes their personal and professional growth.
 Couples who fail to understand how demanding their career can be, often find themselves fighting and arguing with each other.
-Discussing pre-marriage counseling questions about their career aspirations allows them to set some expectations, and save them from the troubles and hassles of giving explanations.

-Before embarking upon marriage couples should indulge into some financial planning and discuss each others financial habits and expectations.
-Avoiding financial planning before marriage might help you save some time and money, but these questions to answer before marriage will help you and your spouse to be, to prepare for any unexpected crisis.
+Financial planning before marriage might help you save some time and money and asking each other money-related questions to answer before marriage will help you and your partner prepare for any unexpected crisis.

-As insignificant as it may sound but answering marriage counseling questions before marriage about the allocation of household chores and duties can help you manage the stress level in your marriage.
-Improving marital satisfaction is contingent open how efficiently a couple is able to share and execute their household responsibilities.
+As insignificant as it may sound, but answering marriage counseling questions before marriage about the allocation of household chores and duties can help you manage the stress level in your marriage.

 - Sex and intimacy

-From understanding what is intimacy in a marriage, to knowing your spouses sexual desires, pre-cana questions about sex and intimacy can help you familiarize with your partner on an emotional and physical level.
-Improving intimacy and sex in your marriage can not only help you to strengthen you relationship but also relieve you from stress and boost your immune system and confidence.
+From understanding what intimacy is in a marriage, to knowing your partner’s sexual desires, questions about sex and intimacy can help you familiarize with your partner on an emotional and physical level.

 - Family and friends